What is Equity Release > Pros And Cons Of Equity Release

 Below are some of the main advantages of a lifetime mortgage.
 (The other form of equity release is a home reversion plan.)

 • You can unlock the money needed to enjoy a happier retirement without having to sell or downsize your home.
+This can be particularly beneficial for those who wish to stay in familiar surroundings or avoid the stress and costs associated with downsizing.

 • You can continue to live in your own home for the rest of your life, or until you move into residential long-term care.
+Unlike selling or downsizing, there’s no need to part with the property you love, and you maintain full ownership of your home until the loan needs to be repaid.

-• You don’t have to make loan or interest payments as everything is eventually paid back through the sale of your home (although you can make payments if you wish to reduce the amount of interest that accrues).
+• You don’t have to make loan or interest payments as everything is eventually paid back through the sale of your home.
+Instead, you can leave the interest to roll up each month with no monthly obligations.

 • If your property benefits from future house price increases, you may be able to apply for more money if you wish.
+This could provide extra financial security for your later life needs, whether that’s paying for care, making home modifications, or topping up your day-to-day income.

 • You can move (‘port’) your plan to a new home if you wish to move house in the future, providing your new home meets suitability criteria.
+This gives you the freedom to move house or downsize without having to repay your lifetime mortgage early.

 Disadvantages of equity release